Narrator: The REACH Studies in Steroid-Refractory Acute GVHD

 The primary endpoint of the REACH2 study was overall response rate at Day 28.

-In this study, 55 percent of Day 28 responders, 34 percent of patients in the Jakafi cohort, had a complete response with Jakafi.
+In this study, 55 percent of Day 28 responders, 34% of patients in the Jakafi cohort, had a complete response with Jakafi.

 A subgroup analysis by grade was performed based on the overall response rate data.
 Improvement was observed across all grades studied in patients treated with Jakafi.
-Also as in REACH1, the highest response rates were seen in patients with Grade II acute graft-versus-host disease.
+The highest response rates were seen in patients with Grade II acute GVHD.

-The overall response rate for patients with Grade II disease was over 75 percent with Jakafi, with over 50 percent of Grade II patients demonstrating complete response.
+The overall response rate for patients with Grade II disease was over 75 percent with Jakafi, with over 50 percent of patients with Grade II demonstrating complete response.